opengauss-mirror/docs/content/en/docs/Developerguide/create-function.md

     Specifies the name of the function to create \(optionally schema-qualified\).

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the naming convention and up to 63 character strings.
+If there are more than 63 strings, the database will truncate the strings and reserve the first 63 strings as function_name.

 -   **argname**

     Specifies the parameter name of the function.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the naming convention and up to 63 character strings.
+If there are more than 63 strings, the database will truncate the strings and reserve the first 63 strings as function parameter names.

 -   **argmode**